 This is another species of octopus that many people have familiarity with.
 While the East Pacific Red can perform miraculous color changes, they are most commonly red.
-They are a small octapus with a weight of, when they are fully mature, 5-ounces and a length of 20-inches.
+They are a small octopus with a weight of, when they are fully mature, 5-ounces, and a length of 20-inches.

 Their length is disproportionate with their tentacles stretching to lengths 3 times longer than their bodies.
 Unlike many other species, the males and females are very hard to differentiate.

 If you’re playing the “I can tell what’s special about that type by its name” game, then you’ve probably figured out the Dumbo octopus shares characteristics with the famous Disney elephant that could fly.
 There is more to them than just their cute appearance with those large fins.